servs/nFormEmbedPlugin/README.markdown

 ## Usage
 In the setup() or configure() method of a form call $this->embedRelationAndCreate('RelationName'); that's all.

 Suppose we have a Doctrine model Author and a model Book.
+An Author has one or more Books.

     --- schema.yml
     Author: